AndreyGermanov/sam_onnx_python/README.md

-# sam_onnx_python
-Segment anything inference using ONNX in Python
+# Segment anything inference using ONNX in Python